mrx7014/SSH-KaliLinux/README.md

 - Platform-neutral SSH connection instructions.
 - Optional instructions for forwarding a VNC display over SSH.
-- `247.py`, a small terminal timer that can be used as a visible session indicator.
+- `session_timer.py`, a dependency-free session timer with logging and an optional time limit.
 - Screenshots illustrating the original workflow.

 The repository does **not** include a server image, credentials, private keys, or a method for bypassing provider limits.